nhm-herpetology/museum-NGS-training/Unit_01/Bioinformatics_Lab/README.md

  ```
   conda activate phyluce-1.7.1
  ```
-7. To use Illumiprocessor, a congiguration file is needed.
+7. To use Illumiprocessor, a configuration file is needed.
 The configuration file looks like this:

 ```
 [adapters]